How to learn French numbers effectively

 From 70 to 99: Greater complication

-Starting at 70, French numbers become a bit more complex because they no longer follow such a simple pattern.
-Instead of having a specific word for “seventy,” you have to combine the number 60 with numbers 10 to 19:
+From 70 onwards, numbers in French become somewhat more complex because they no longer follow such a simple pattern.
+Instead of having a specific word for “seventy,” you must combine the number 60 with numbers 10 to 19:

 • 70 = seventy (sixty ten)